Video Resources for this article

 In this case, you can turn off the individual LK- layers as desired, or you may Freeze the LP-TREE layer to make all the tree blocks disappear.
 You can also unlock and lock layers, although we don't recommend this practice.
 This article will show you how Land F/X blocks and CAD layers work together, as well as how to freeze layers and unfreeze (thaw) them.

-You can control your CAD layers through the Layer Properties Manager, accessed by:
+You can control your CAD layers through the Layer Properties Manager, available in the following ways:

 Selecting any of these options will open the Layer Properties Manager for the current drawing.
 Here, you have the option to: